Urbici Soler i Manonelles

 Urbici Soler (Urbici Soler i Manonelles) (1890–1953) was an American sculptor and art educator.
-He is remembered chiefly for Cristo Rey ('Christ the King'), a monumental statue of Jesus on the cross atop Mount Cristo Rey in the El Paso suburb of Sunland Park, New Mexico, which he completed in 1939 and which is a site of Roman Catholic pilgrimage.
+He is remembered chiefly for Cristo Rey (Christ the King), a monumental statue of Jesus on a cross (a crucifix) that stands atop Mount Cristo Rey in the El Paso suburb of Sunland Park, New Mexico.
+(Note: Celebratory masses on the Feast of Christ the King and a pilgrimage to the top of the mountain are held annually in October.
+The Stations of the Cross line the trail up the mountainside.
+By tradition, the mass ends with the shout Long live Christ the King.)
+Completed in 1939, the monument has been a site of Roman Catholic pilgrimage.